Paul Rouleau: Career

 Rouleau was a partner with the law firms Cassels Brock & Blackwell from his call to the Bar in 1979 to 1987, Genest Murray, DesBrisay, Lamek from 1987 to 2000, and Heenan Blaikie from 2000 to 2002.

 In 1983, Rouleau was part of John Turner’s campaign for leadership of the Liberal Party of Canada after Pierre Trudeau announced retirement.
-He then helped pick Turner’s cabinet once he won leadership of the Liberal Party of Canada.
 Contemporary media reports described him as either Turner's executive assistant or appointments secretary.

 Rouleau was appointed as a Justice of the Ontario Superior Court of Justice and to the Court of Appeal for Ontario in 2005.
 He was appointed as a Deputy Judge of the Supreme Court of Yukon in 2014, Nunavut Court of Justice in 2017 and Supreme Court of the Northwest Territories in 2017.

 Since his appointments, Justice Rouleau has been involved in the continuing legal education of judges and lawyers.
 He chairs the Ontario Attorney General’s Access to Justice in French Advisory Committee and serves on the board for the Law Commission of Ontario.
 Rouleau was also a founding member of the Association des juristes d’expression française de l’Ontario and was its President from 1985 to 1987.
 He has also served as Trustee of the Metropolitan Toronto Separate School Board from 1986 to 1991.

 He is the recipient of several awards and recognitions, including an Honorary Doctorate of Laws from York University and the Ordre des francophones d’Amérique, awarded by the Conseil supérieur de la langue française du Québec.
 In 2005, he was inducted into the Common Law Honour Society of the University of Ottawa.